igoriev36/Android-WebGrep/README.md

 com.invertisment.webgrep.GrepService.RESULT_ACTION

 Extras:
-"matches" -- String array containing found results from the webpage.
+"matches" -- Array of strings containing found results from the webpage.
 The order and length is the same as in the "grep" array from the input.

 "error" -- String value of error in the application

 ## Bugs